Introduction to Bitterness

-If any of these effects linger on in you, then your bitterness towards your perceived wrongdoer will persist and become inflamed and the consequences cannot be comprehended and may have negative impact on your lifestyle and sense of well-being.
+If any of these effects linger on in you, then your bitterness towards your perceived wrongdoer will persist and become inflamed and the consequences cannot be comprehended and may have a negative impact on your lifestyle and sense of well-being.

 The first and ultimate step towards curing your bitterness is to forgive your perceived “violator” and empower yourself to move on.
-When you forgive anyone who has wronged you in anyway it enables you to forego any form of grudge and resentment you have towards them.
+When you forgive anyone who has wronged you in any way it enables you to forego any form of grudge and resentment you have towards them.
 Doing this will restore your mental and emotional focus.

 In order to effectively overcome bitterness, we have outlined ten (10) strategies that can support and guide you to successfully overcome and cure the bitterness in you below:

 - Forgive yourself for harboring anger and bitterness against the person or people who you perceive have wronged or betrayed you.

 - Do well to forgive all those who you perceive have wronged you or betrayed you.